Francois284Modz/BoxTool/README.md

 * LastVersion: Build_1
 * You can Tap [Here](404) to download this Plugins!
 - Drop the correct WorldEditor version into the MCPEServerApp's `plugins/` folder.
-- Restart the server,and then theplugin will be loaded :D!or have crash/issuse pls tap [Here](https://github.com/YoungRichNigger9/BoxTool/issues) for rebord the issuses.
+- Restart the server,and then theplugin will be loaded :D! or have crash/issuse please tap [Here](https://github.com/YoungRichNigger9/BoxTool/issues) for rebord the issuses.